 Students must be appointed for two quarters as 50% in the ME Department after they advance to Doctoral Candidacy.
+Exceptions may be made by the department graduate advisor.

 Departmental Degree Check:

 Students must initiate a final degree check at the beginning of the final quarter of study.
 The student should submit a request for the degree check in writing via email to the Staff Graduate Advisor.